 Lots of times people ask me this question and I am surprised that their attorneys (if they had one) didn’t mention that it wouldn’t automatically go away.
-Any employer who runs a background check, or landlord/apartment complex or educational institutions will come across the record of the arrest (and don’t get me started on the Mugshot website folks! – I will blog about that soon too…).
+Any employer who runs a background check (including landlord/apartment complex or educational institutions) will come across the record of the arrest.

 Many have heard about getting their records EXPUNGED or getting them sealed.
 This is a legal process that will permanently remove your arrest from official records and should then no longer come up on background checks.
 However, what most people don’t realize is that you are only allowed one of these your entire life!
 God forbid you get wrongfully accused of something twice!
 Or worse yet, you are only entitled to it so long as you have never had ANY convictions for anything.

-Let me give you an example.
-We had a client who had a minor traffic criminal offense which he only had to pay a fine to resolve, but he was ADJUDICATED, meaning convicted of that.
-Normally, that may not be a big deal to some because they think, well, it was just a misdemeanor.
+Here’s an example: We had a client who had a minor traffic criminal offense which he only had to pay a fine to resolve, but he was ADJUDICATED, meaning convicted of that.
+Normally, that may not be a big deal to some because they think, “well, it was just a misdemeanor.”

 Thankfully, our firm was able to re-open his old driving case and have it modified to undo the conviction and we ultimately helped him get his record sealed.